 I’m a first-generation US born, Mexican Indigenous woman.
 I picked up a camera over two years ago as a response and desire to preserving and reconnecting to my community after a 3 year creative block and loss.

 For my work in general it is about creating a connection to community and to people who have similar struggles, pains, desires and dreams.
-Sometimes I have a hard time starting conversations, so I find that my camera is the ice breaker or my way to begin conversations.
+I use my camera as a storytelling tool to document people and places that I encounter in my daily life.

-Since my graduation in 2006, I have traveled to El Salvador to teach art classes, paint murals with the community of Perquin, Morazan.
-I have created and implemented workshops all over the Bay Area and Salinas Valley.
 I have shown my work in varies galleries and centers.
-I have made costumes for the stage, worked in medium size fashion houses and styled films and photoshoots.
+I have made costumes for the stage, worked in medium size fashion houses and have styled films and fashion photoshoots.